-The very best thing my parents did as homeschool parents was surround us with books and give us a lifestyle of reading.
+The second best thing my parents did as homeschool parents (the first thing was raise us in the faith with the church always as “our people”) was surround us with books and give us a lifestyle of reading.
 Want to know something?
 Go to the library and get 5 books on it – that’s how you start anything (I grew up before Google).
 It wasn’t a lesson so much as simply What Was Done.

 My dad always had a book stack – both of purchased and library books.
 My mom always had books by her chair.
 We didn’t have much money, but there were always plenty of books.

 We’d finish our textbook school work as quickly as we could in the morning so we could get on to reading what we wanted to read (or, in my sister’s case, drawing incessantly – that shows, too).

 Reading wasn’t school; reading was life.
 Reading was what you did with free time.
 Reading was the reward after the chore (of Saxon).

 What I learned best, I learned from the books I chose to read, not from the textbooks (and it showed, too – I read a lot of flimsy historical fiction).
 My husband said the same thing when we were having early conversations about homeschooling methods – but he at least knows all the WWII battles and planes.

 We agreed from the beginning that one of our primary goals was to have children who picked up books and read, of their own free will, for their own pleasure.

 (I was a guest on The Read-Aloud Revival awhile back – episode 46 – talking about this topic.)